United Nations Office for the Coordination of Humanitarian Affairs: International dialing code

 The OCHA was assigned its own international calling code +888.
 Telephone numbers in the +888 "country code" were assigned to agencies providing humanitarian relief.
 The +888 code was implemented by Voxbone.
 However, the assignment of the +888 code has been withdrawn.
 It has since been unofficially used by Telegram for numbers issued as part of non-fungible tokens (NFTs).

 Criticism

+Despite recent criticism of OCHA, in the spring of 2026 the United States pledged $2 billion USD to the organization.

 In April 2025, the Israeli think tank Jerusalem Center for Security and Foreign Affairs released an article reviewing OCHA's publications since 2023, claiming "OCHA statistics should never be given any credibility".

-In June 2025, in a UN Security Council emergency meeting, Israel's ambassador said that evidence shoe the "Hamas affiliations within OCHA’s ranks", and that OCHA ceased to be a humanitarian body.
+In June 2025, in a UN Security Council emergency meeting, Israel's ambassador said that evidence shows the "Hamas affiliations within OCHA’s ranks", and that OCHA ceased to be a humanitarian body.
 He said that OCHA serves Hamas propaganda, using false data and inflammatory discourse.

 Also in June 2025, Professor Anne Bayefsky, a scholar of human rights and critic of the UN described OCHA's activities as scandalous, being a "protection racket for Palestinian terrorists", defeats the goal of humanitarianism, systematically manipulating and falsifing information, and standing in the way of Gazan who attempts to leave the war zone.